 4. Turn ON/OFF Flashlight

-The front LED light on iPhone is used by both Camera/Flashlight and sometimes the problem is due to the Flashlight not working or not being synchronized with the Camera App.
+The front LED light on iPhone is used by both Camera and the Flashlight.
+In certain cases, the problem is due to the Flashlight not working or not being synchronized with the Camera App.

-Open Control Center and tap on the Flashlight icon to switch ON the Flashlight.
+Open the Control Center on your iPhone and tap on the Flashlight icon to switch ON the Flashlight.

 After a while, open the Control Center again and tap on the Flashlight icon to close the Flashlight.